 Ok so I am obsessed with cool jigsaw puzzles for adults and families!
 If you’re looking for good puzzles for your family to do together here are our faves!

-What makes for the best jigsaw puzzles for adults
+Best jigsaw puzzles for adults

 - Lots of different colors – I don’t know about you but jigsaw puzzles with large areas of the same color drive me nuts!
 These are good puzzles for kids and adults because the whole thing has different pictures so you’re not frustrated.

-Watching t.v. works if there is some reality show marathon on or something (obsessed I tell you), going to the gym is good but not always my favorite thing to do (ugggg), so I was looking for something new.
+Watching t.v. works if there is some reality show marathon on or something (obsessed I tell you).
+Going to the gym is good but not always my favorite thing to do (ugggg).
+I was looking for something new.

-It gave me the opportunity to tell them stories about what this one tasted like, or where I bought my first package, or funny stories like sharing a package with a friend when we were young.
+It gave me the opportunity to tell them stories about what this one tasted like, or where I bought my first package when I was young.
 I was hooked!!
 We are on jigsaw puzzle number 3 from them now, this Presidents puzzle here.

-Here are a few more cool Jigsaw puzzles for adults and kids
+Cool Jigsaw puzzles for adults and kids

-I took this picture even though we aren’t done because I wanted to show you what I love about this brand of puzzles in particular.
+I took this picture even though we aren’t done.
+I wanted to show you what I love about this brand of puzzles in particular.
 They each come with a stand so you can see the picture at all times!